wp-plugins/simple-quotation/readme.txt

 This plugin is under GPL licence.

+= Localizations =

+* French translation (by me)

+= Features of the framework =

+This plugin use SL framework.

+You may translate this plugin with an embedded feature which is very easy to use by any end-users (without any external tools / knowledge).

+You may also create a new plugin.
+You will download, from the plugin, an "hello World" plugin: You just have to fill the blank and follow the comments.

+Moreover, all the plugins developped with this framework is able to use astonishing tools, such as :

+* embedded SVN client (subversion) to easily commit/update the plugin in wordpress.org repository ;
+* detailled documentation of all available classes and methodes ;
+* updating the core with a single click ;
+* etc.

 == Installation ==

 1. Upload this folder to your plugin directory (for instance '/wp-content/plugins/')